aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 **The tool is absent from the menu**

-Connect a visible local ASI676MC, enable the ASI676MC master switch in Config, and use an account that can save Config.
+Connect a visible local ASI676MC, enable the ASI676MC master switch in Config, and use an account that can save settings on the Config page.
 When login is disabled, the tool follows the same open access policy as Config.

 **Fewer than 14 eligible saved FITS are found**

 The current settings describe future evidence only.
 Existing purple frames may have expired or may never have been saved as untouched FITS.
-Enable either diagnostic FITS or Exclude Only plus standard FITS for every image, collect new events, and try again.
+Prefer diagnostic FITS, collect new events, and try again.
+If diagnostics do not catch the purple frame, use Exclude Only plus standard FITS for every image temporarily.

 **Files upload but calibration rejects the collection**